katabase/Data_extraction/README.md

 ## Cite this dataset

-A first version as been presetend at the TEI conference.
+A first version of this dataset as been presetend at the TEI conference.
 If you use these data, please cite this paper:

 ```
 @inproceedings{rondeaudunoyer:hal-02272962,